Swimming pool: Zero-entry swimming pools

+ADA requirements

+Beginning in 2012, standards for accessible design were put into effect by the Americans with Disabilities Act that require at least two modes of accessible entry in large sized swimming pools.
+A zero-entry swimming pool is in accordance with the standards.

+The requirements addressed the inequalities of swimming efficiency, effectiveness, and satisfaction experienced by people with physical disabilities.
+They also create equality of access to a physical activity with multiple benefits.
+Research suggests that swimming can be therapeutic and induces healthier physical and mental states.

 Indoor pools

-Indoor pools are located inside a building with a roof and are insulated by at least three walls.
+Once known as "natatoriums", indoor pools are located inside a building with a roof and are insulated by at least three walls.
 Built for year-round swimming or training, they are found in all climate types.
 Since the buildings around indoor pools are insulated, heat escapes much less, making it less expensive to heat indoor pools than outdoor pools (all of whose heat escapes).

 Architecturally, an indoor pool may look like the rest of the building, but extra heating and ventilation and other engineering solutions are required to ensure comfortable humidity levels.
-In addition to drainage and automatic pool covers, there are a number of ways to remove humidity in the air that is present in any wet indoor environment.
+In addition to drainage and automatic pool covers, there are a number of ways to remove the humidity present in the air in any wet indoor environment.
 Efficient dehumidification in the indoor pool environment prevents structural damage, lowers energy costs for cooling or heating, and improves the indoor climate to provide a comfortable swimming environment.

 Some colleges, universities, and high schools have buildings that use the term "natatorium" in their names, especially when the building houses more than just a swimming pool, for example a diving well or facilities for water polo.
 The word natatorium was borrowed from Late Latin "place for swimming" into English in New England in 1890.

+Suspended swimming pool

+This type of swimming pool is suspended high above the ground.
+A prominent example is the Sky Pool in London's Embassy Gardens, the world's first floating pool.

+Cruise ships

+Cruise ships often have swimming pools, water slides and other water features.
+The pools use filtered and chlorinated sea water.
+The Titanic had a saltwater swimming pool.

 Other uses

 Swimming pools are also used for events such as synchronized swimming, water polo, canoe polo and underwater sports such as underwater hockey, underwater rugby, finswimming and sport diving as well as for teaching diving, lifesaving and scuba diving techniques.
 They have also been used for specialist tasks such as teaching water-ditching survival techniques for aircraft and submarine crews and astronaut training.
-Round-cornered, irregular swimming pools, such as the Nude Bowl, were drained of water and used for vertical skateboarding.
+In some instances slope-sided, irregular swimming pools, such as the Nude Bowl, have been drained of water and used for skateboarding.